Schumer succeeds in obstructing key DOJ nominees

 The primary reason is obstruction by Senate Democrats.
 They have used procedural tactics to delay the confirmation of President Trump’s nominees.
 Chuck Schumer admitted as much to the Post, defending his obstruction by pointing to “substantive concerns,” as if Republicans had no substantive concerns with Obama nominees who were confirmed more swiftly.

 Schumer says there is no department that needs more scrutiny than the DOJ.
 Arguably.
-But when a nominee who name the president put forward many months ago has received a hearing and a committee vote, the Democrats have had a full opportunity scrutinize him.
+But when a nominee whose name the president put forward many months ago has received a hearing and a committee vote, the Democrats have had a full opportunity scrutinize him.

-Yet, a number of such nominees apparently are months away from confirmation.
+Yet a number of such nominees apparently are months away from confirmation.
 Why?
-As I understand it, the reason is because Majority Leader McConnell agreed with Schumer that nominees who cleared committee, without Democratic support must be voted out of committee again — surely, a pointless exercise.
+As I understand it, the reason is that Majority Leader McConnell agreed with Schumer that nominees who cleared committee, without Democratic support must be voted out of committee again — surely, a pointless exercise.
 Since Democrats declined to vote for most of President Trump’s key DOJ nominees when they were approved by he Senate Judiciary Committee, this means more delay.

 Schumer told the Post “there is bipartisan opposition to many of the nominees due to the lack of independence that many of the nominees and appointees have demonstrated.”
 Rubbish.
 Most of these nominees cleared committee on a straight party line vote.
 These nominees are being held up not because of “bipartisan opposition,” but because Schumer has succeeded in stalling the process.